tylerturdenpants/ember-attacher/README.md

   The addon's dummy application needs a serious upgrade.
 I [@tylerturdenpants](https://github.com/tylerturdenpants) have removed as much orf the support on flexi and flexi styles that I can, but the dummy app will still produces warnings regarding SASS division.

-  Additionally, this app likely has support beyond ember 3.24, but test fail locally since not all babel related issues during testing have been resolved.

   As the only supporter of this addon, a father, and a full time employee at a software company, I really need the help to fully pull flexi out and to revamp the dummy app.
 Once these blockers are removed I can do the work to bring this addon into the future.

 ----